spotmaze/spotmaze/README.md

 ## Launch your world
 To launch your world, copy/fork the spotmaze.json file into your own repository named spotmaze.
 Go to https://spotmaze.world/MY_USERNAME
-To refresh your world, you can rename your file to "myFile.json" and query the URL https://spotmaze.world/MY_USERNAME?myFile.json.
-To embed background images at locations into your world, you can drag and drop your images into the repository.
+To refresh your world, you can rename your file to "room-1.json" and query the URL https://spotmaze.world/MY_USERNAME?room-1.
+To embed images into your world, you can drag and drop your Image folder into the repository, and add "Images/myImage.png" into the image field.
 You can further customize your world by editing the appropriate fields in your spotmaze.json file.
 For in-game debugging, turn on the grid in the Developer section and press backspace to open the console.

 <!--
 **spotmaze/spotmaze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.